mvillalba/python-ant/DEVELOP.md

  * Update copyright statements if new year
  * Update setup.py
  * Create distribution bundles
-   % buildout setup . sdist bdist bdist_egg
+   % buildout setup . sdist bdist_egg
- * Check dist/* files (no plain text root passwords, all files present, do they work in a separate virtualenv with pip? do tests still pass?)
+ * Check dist/* files (no nuclear launch codes, all files present, do they work in a separate virtualenv with pip?)
  * Upload to PyPI
    % buildout setup . register upload
  * Check package page in PyPI (readme, download links)